-The Movement phase, Reorganization phase, and Endgame phase.
+The game rotates through three phases: the Movement phase, Reorganization phase, and Endgame phase.

-The Movement phase has a number of rounds determined by the number of riders in each player's team.
+The Movement phase has a number of rounds determined by the number of riders in each player's team (ex: 18 total riders = 18 rounds).
 During each round, players take turns playing Action cards to move riders down the course.

-The Reorganization phase happens at the end of each Movement phase, after every rider has been activated once.
-Then onto the next Movement Phase.
+The Reorganization phase happens at the end of each Movement phase, only after every rider has been activated.
+If nobody has crossed the finish line, you move onto the next Movement Phase.